ThomasRanvier/cnn_style_transfer/README.md

 I use reflection padding since it gives cleaner results.

 I use an upsampling followed by a conv2d instead of a convTranspose2d, which should [give results with less artifacts](https://distill.pub/2016/deconv-checkerboard/).

+Notebooks in the src folder are used to test that all functionalities work as intended and the *preprocess* notebook is used to delete the grayscaled images from the dataset.